Tee1er/boing/README.md

 https://discord.com/api/oauth2/authorize?client_id=XXXXXXXXXXXXXXXXXX&permissions=2048&scope=bot
 ```

 Paste that URL into your web browser of choice, and follow the prompts to add Boing to your server.
 To do this, you need the **Manage Server** permission.

-You are now finished with Part 1 of installation 🎉.

 #### Boing Setup